jooapa/jammer/README.md

 ### Themes

-You can customize your own theme, in jammer press by default `Shift + T` that will open a Multi Selection View.
+You can create your own theme by pressing `Shift + T` (default keybing)

-Select 'Create a New Theme'.
-Then write desired theme name.
-Then go to `jammer/themes` and you should see `name.json` file that contains all the inforamtion for creating theme.
+Select 'Create a New Theme' and write the theme's name.
+Go to `jammer/themes`, you should see `name.json`.
+It will contain all the information needed for creating a theme.

-There should be comments documenting what you can add to the properties.

 ```
 Colours: https://spectreconsole.net/appendix/colors and https://spectreconsole.net/appendix/styles